ToucanProtocol/toucan-sdk/README.md

 This is useful if you need to interact with a method of our contracts that hasn't been implemented in the SDK yet.

 It's important to note that, if you want to use write methods you need to have a signer set, but otherwise you can also set a provider.

-# Tutorials

-If you're not familiar with web3 you may want to take look at the following tutorials.

-TODO